workers-safety/workers-safety-website/content/communications/u-of-t-capstone-project-airflow-prediction-simulation-software..md

 title = "U of T Capstone Project: Airflow Prediction Simulation Software. "

 +++
-The Workers’ Health and Safety Legal Clinic continued its partnership engineering students at the University of Toronto by participating in U of T Engineering Strategies & Practice Course, and the 2020-2021 Multidisciplinary Capstone Design Course.
+The Workers’ Health and Safety Legal Clinic continued its partnership with engineering students at the University of Toronto by participating in U of T Engineering Strategies & Practice Course, and the 2020-2021 Multidisciplinary Capstone Design Course.

 This year’s project looked to address one of the most pressing concerns faced by workplaces during the COVID-19 pandemic - Indoor Air Quality.